1946 La Paz riots: Aftermath

 Once the rioting died down, it was decided that provisional command of the government would be delegated to the Superior Court of Justice of the judicial district of La Paz whose magistrates were to head an interim junta presided over by Superior District Court President Tomás Monje.
 As Monje was ill and hence unable to assume leadership at the time, Superior District Court Dean Néstor Guillén was chosen to chair the junta in an interim capacity.
 The following day, a proper junta was formed with the participation of the magistrates Guillén and Cleto Cabrera García and the introduction of Montaño Daza and Raúl Calvimontes.
 The government junta was formally constituted on 24 July when representatives of the workers, students, and teachers were admitted into it.
-Representing the UMSA was Luis Gosalvez Indaburu, the Teachers' Confederation by Dr. Aniceto Solares, and organized labor by Aurelio Alcoba, Secretary-General of the Trade Union Confederation of Bolivian Workers.
+Representing the UMSA was Luis Gosalvez Indaburu, the Teachers' Confederation by Aniceto Solares, and organized labor by Aurelio Alcoba, secretary-general of the Trade Union Confederation of Bolivian Workers.